I was not brought up into a travelling family.

 Until 2011, that is, when they came to visit me in Brighton for my birthday, and I suggested that we go across the water to France.
 Being me, I came up with all sorts of lavish plans like “let’s go to Brussels” and “well we might as well go to the Netherlands if we do that” and “how about Luxembourg??
-That’s not that far”. (these were all me, you understand.
-Mum flicked them away like flies.)
+That’s not that far”.
+(These were all me, you understand.
+Mum flicked the ideas away like flies.)

 In the end, we settled on Belgium – Ypres, to be exact, for some war history and European architecture – via Dunkerque.
 Not Bruges as I did kind of insist.

 There is a little debate on how Ypres is both spelt and pronounced (Ypres or Ieper), and after our early morning car train under the channel, we spent much of the journey discussing it.
 Mum called it Wipers, a nickname actually given to it by British troops who ALSO didn’t know how to pronounce it.

 As were my pictures.